micmejia/bible-dump/NKJV/Matthew/Matt 10.md

 Now the names of the twelve apostles are these: first, Simon, who is called Peter, and Andrew his brother; James the _son_ of Zebedee, and John his brother;

 ###### 3
-Philip and Bartholomew; Thomas and Matthew the tax collector; James the _son_ of Alphaeus, and [^a]Lebbaeus, whose surname was Thaddaeus;
+Philip and Bartholomew; Thomas and Matthew the tax collector; James the _son_ of Alphaeus, and Lebbaeus, whose surname was Thaddaeus;

 ###### 4
-Simon the [^b]Cananite, and Judas Iscariot, who also betrayed Him. ## Sending Out the Twelve
+Simon the Cananite, and Judas Iscariot, who also betrayed Him. ## Sending Out the Twelve

 ###### 5
 These twelve Jesus sent out and commanded them, saying: "Do not go into the way of the Gentiles, and do not enter a city of the Samaritans.